On Left regular bands and real Conic-Line arrangements: Real CL arrangements: The face semigroup

 \subsubsection{The geometric product}

-We start with the more geometric definition, which will be given in two parts.
-The first part includes the basic requirements of this product.
-We start with examining the CL arrangement in Figure \ref{prodNotGeo}, which shows that requirement (3) is not entirely based on the definition of $i$.
-Explicitly, we want that if $x\cdot y = z$, then $x \preceq z$, i.e. $z$ is a face intersecting a small neighborhood of $x$.
-The example in Figure \ref{prodNotGeo} shows that this is not always the case when working with the product induced by $(L^1_2)^n$.
-In the CL arrangement presented in Figure \ref{prodNotGeo}, $i(p)i(x)=i(x)$, but $p \not\preceq x$.
+We start with examining the CL arrangement presented in Figure \ref{prodNotGeo}, which shows that property (3) is not entirely based on the definition of $i$.
+Explicitly, we want that if $x\cdot y = z$, then $x \preceq z$, i.e. $z$ is a face intersecting any neighbourhood of $x$.
+The example in Figure \ref{prodNotGeo} shows that this is not always the case when using the product induced by $(L^1_2)^n$.
+In the CL arrangement presented in Figure \ref{prodNotGeo}, $i(p)i(x)= (0,0,0)\cdot(0,-,0) = (0,-,0) = i(x)$, but $p \not\preceq x$.

+We start by defining a set of faces $F(P_1,P_2)$ which plays a crucial role in the geometric definition: \begin{definition} Let $\A$ be a real CL arrangement, and let $P_1,P_2 \in \LL(\A)$.
+Define: